 Prioritize Service and Maintenance

-By implementing a service management solution with project portfolio planning, schools can easily communicate the status of requests and projects (for preventative maintenance, renewals, and new construction) can be displayed for all key stakeholders.
+By implementing a service management solution with project portfolio planning, schools can easily communicate the status of requests and projects (for preventative maintenance, renewals, and new construction) that can be displayed for all key stakeholders.
 By creating transparency and visibility, there can be an increased focus on discussion and joint planning.
 This approach allows facility managers to become more of a strategic partner with the rest of the institution.